General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsection{Optimizations}

-As \glspl{gpm} continue to grow in size and complexity, optimization techniques become critical for making these models practically deployable while maintaining their accuracy.
+As \glspl{gpm} continue to grow in size and complexity, optimization techniques (performance or resource consumptions optimization) become critical for making these models practically deployable while maintaining their accuracy.
 This section discusses three key optimization approaches that have particular promise for chemistry foundation models: \gls{moe} architectures for efficient scaling, quantization, and mixed precision for memory and computational efficiency, and knowledge distillation for creating specialized, lightweight models.